The Art of Listening: 3 Ways to Become a Better Listener

 2) Listen to be informed – OK, so you’re not going to interrupt someone who is speaking.
 Now, make sure you’re actively listening to that person.

-Have you ever caught yourself not listening to someone who was introducing himself to you because you were too busy formulating your own introduction in your head?
+Have you ever caught yourself not paying attention to someone who was introducing himself to you because you were too busy formulating your own introduction in your head?

 You know he said his name and shook your hand, but you can’t remember what his name was or much else of what he said.